TetraGrav/react-vscode-portfolio/public/pages/experience.md

 # 👨‍💻 Experience

-### Blockchain Product Strategist - [JP Morgan Chase](https://www.jpmorganchase.com/) _(Apr 2020 - Present)_
+### Product Manager - [JP Morgan Chase](https://www.jpmorganchase.com/) _(Apr 2020 - Present)_

-Drove the product vision & strategy of Blockchain Center of Excellence (BCOE) Financial products including Intraday repo trading platform, ‘CanDiD’ digital identity & Chase autos lending platform. leveraging data analysis, customer insights, & market trends to inform decision-making for product features.
+Drove the product vision & strategy including Intraday repo trading platform, ‘CanDiD’ digital identity & Chase autos IOT platform. leveraging data analysis, customer insights, & market trends to inform decision-making for product features.
 - Detailed achievements:
   - Led a geographically dispersed, cross-functional team of engineers and designers to strategize, iterate, and successfully launch products on JP Morgan's Onyx digital asset suite.
 Collaborated closely with our legal and compliance teams to gain a comprehensive understanding of the regulatory landscape and seamlessly integrated compliance and reporting requirements.
   - Implemented Agile methodologies to optimize product development cycles, resulting in increased project delivery efficiency.
 Achieved this by optimizing velocity and proactively leveraging knowledge and foresight to reduce blockers.